VishalDevnale/ClassicalControlSystem/CartPendulum/LQR/README.md

 Here cart pendulum system is controlled using LQR gains.

-Mathematical model of cart pendulum is available here:
+Mathematical model of cart pendulum in this [PDF](https://github.com/VishalDevnale/ControlSystem/tree/master/CartPendulum/01_InvertedPendulumAndCartModel.pdf)

-Theory about the LQR can be found in this PDF.
+Theory about the LQR can be found in this [PDF](https://github.com/VishalDevnale/ControlSystem/tree/master/CartPendulum/02_databook_ReadChapter8.pdf).

+Other control methods can be explored here: https://github.com/VishalDevnale/ControlSystem/tree/master/CartPendulum

 **Assumptions and Limitations:**
 1. Full-state feedback is available. i.e. measured x, x_dot, theta, theta_dot is available.